 PHP: Commutative operation

-Actually, most of the operations you'll use aren't commutative.
-So make you pay attention to the order of operands.
+Moreover, most of the operations we face in real life aren't commutative.
+In conclusion, you should always pay attention to the order of things you're working with.

-Write a program, that calculates and prints to screen results of the following mathematical expressions: "3 to the power of 5" and "-8 divided by -4".
+Write a program that counts and sequentially displays the values of the following mathematical expressions: "3 to the power of 5" and "-8 divided by -4".

 Note that the results will appear stuck together, on one line, and without any spaces.
 We'll learn how to deal with this problem in future lessons.

 The exercise doesn't pass checking.
 What to do? 😶

 If you've reached a deadlock it's time to ask your question in the «Discussions».
 How ask a question correctly:

 - Be sure to attach the test output, without it it's almost impossible to figure out what went wrong, even if you show your code.
 It's complicated for developers to execute code in their heads, but having a mistake before their eyes most probably will be helpful.

 In my environment the code works, but not here 🤨

 Tests are designed so that they test the solution in different ways and against different data.
 Often the solution works with one kind of input data but doesn't work with others.
 Check the «Tests» tab to figure this out, you can find hints at the error output.